Orange-418/Tranquility/README.md

 # Tranquility

-!!!!!Turn off sample submission and do NOT upload to Virus Total.
-Please.

 Tranquility is a custom stager and packer I wrote in Rust.
 It's mainly a side project I'm working on while I study for my OSEP certification.
 The tool is designed with payload encryption in mind, which means you can encrypt your payloads and store the keys on your own server.

 ## Disclaimer

 This is just a pet project of mine, so please use it responsibly in your own test environments.
 I'm not responsible for any misuse or damage caused by this tool.
-Also, if you're testing it out, it'd be great if you could turn off AV sample submissions.
+Also, if you're testing it out, it'd be great if you could turn off AV sample submissions, at least until 2025 after I have taken my OSEP exam.

 ## Building Tranquility